Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 }
 ```

-In this example, customer 1 is partner 1 and customer 2 is partner 2.
+In these examples, customer 1 is partner 1 and customer 2 is partner 2.

 ## Example 1 - Attribute Can Only View